takushim/momotrack/README.md

 ![Legends](https://github.com/takushim/momotrack/raw/main/samples/cartoons_legend.jpg)

-During the tracking a **reticle** appears to help precise marking.
+During the tracking, a **reticle** appears to help precise marking.
 Press `SPACE` to add a marker at the center of the reticle.
 This reticle can be moved using `SHIFT + cursor keys`.
 You can also move to an image at a different time frame or Z-frame using cursor keys.

 **Note:** You can add the next marker anywhere - even in the previous frame.
 This is a disadvantage for giving a high degree of freedom.
 Be careful.

-**Note:** Small spots named "ghosts" appears when you track objects in 3D images.
+**Note:** Small spots named "ghosts" appear when you track objects in 3D images.
 This will help you to find the original spot in the 3D stack.

 Markers can be deleted using a **context menu** that appears after a `right click` to the marker.
 You can also delete a marker by pressing `DELETE` after selecting the marker.